Mototile Seamless Garage Flooring Advisory Notes.

 which will go up against walls or piers etc

-Allow a minimum 5mm expansion gap between the floor and fixed points like walls or piers to
+Allow a minimum 5mm expansion gap between the floor and any obstructions like walls or piers to

 allow for any slight expansion or contraction due to temperature changes.